FacuJ/Facundo-Jaton-Android-Portfolio/README.md

 apps that solve specific problems, apply the newest technologies and make people's lives easier.

 ## Experience
+Working on [Tecso](https://tecso.coop/), since 2021.
+Currently taking part as a developer on a Android App Project for [Movistar and Prosegur](https://movistarproseguralarmas.es/app-mpa)

-Working on [AutoSolve](https://www.autosolve.com.ar/#/), which is my own Startup, since 2018.
-Developed over 10 Android Apps, all of them in Kotlin and 4 Websites with Vue.js and Quasar.
+Also worked on [AutoSolve](https://www.autosolve.com.ar/#/), which was my own Startup, from 2018 until 2021.
+Developed over 10 Android
+Apps, all of them in Kotlin and 4 Websites with Vue.js and Quasar.
 Backends with Firebase

 <h2 align="center"> Apps </h2>